FengYiLiao/SpectralBundle/README.md

 # SpectralBundleMethod
+* We implement Spectral Bundle Method for SDP
-* We introduce the idea of Basis Pursuit using Block Factor width 2 matrices to Spectral Bundle Method
+* We introduce the idea of Basis Pursuit using Block Factor width 2 matrices into Spectral Bundle Method for SDP

 # Related Paper
 * Zheng, Yang, Aivar Sootla, and Antonis Papachristodoulou. ["Block factor-width-two matrices and their applications to semidefinite and sum-of-squares optimization."](https://arxiv.org/abs/1909.11076) IEEE Transactions on Automatic Control (2022).